-No two sales reps are the same.
-They all have their share of strengths and shortcomings — qualities that ultimately shape how they sell.
-Similarly, every prospect has their own interests and needs, informing the nature of how they like to be sold to.
+Lead distribution can be tricky because no two sales reps are the same.
+Each has their own strengths and shortcomings — qualities that ultimately shape how they sell.
+Similarly, every prospect has their own interests and needs, informing how they like to be sold to.

 Let's dive in.